rharbird/microbit-challenges/docs/source/basics/classes_objects.rst

     player_1.update_score(40)
     player_2.change_name("bott0m")

-Now just to note, the keyword ``self``  has no special meaning in Python, but you should use it, if only for the reason of making your code more readable (you can read more on ``self`` in this blogpost_ by Guido van Rossum - the man behind Python)
+Now just to note, the keyword ``self``  has no special meaning in Python, it is just a convention.
+You should use it if only for the reason of making your code more readable to others or yourself when you come back to it after some time (you can read more on discussion of ``self`` in this blogpost_ by Guido van Rossum).
+Now you might wonder, Why does calling methods on ``player_1`` or ``player_2`` work with one argument only, while the methods had two arguments in their definition?
+Surely Python raises an error in this case.
+As you may have guessed, the instance object - ``player_1`` - is passed as the first argument, and is actually equivalent to saying
+ ``Player.update_score(player_1, 40)``.

 .. _blogpost: http://neopythonic.blogspot.com/2008/10/why-explicit-self-has-to-stay.html